Homological algebra of Nakayama algebras and 321-avoiding permutations: Preliminaries

 The quiver of a Nakayama algebra with a cycle as a quiver:

 The quiver of a Nakayama algebra with a line as a quiver:

 In this article we will only work with Nakayama algebras having a line as a quiver.
+Thus Nakayama algebra means in the rest of the article a Nakayama algebra that is a quiver algebra with a connected line as a quiver.
 Let $e_i$ be the primitive idempotents corresponding to the points in the quiver of a Nakayama algebra $A$.
 A Nakayama algebra is uniquely determined by the dimensions of the indecomposable projective modules $e_i A$.
-Set $c_i := \dim( e_i A)$, then the list $[c_0,c_1,...,c_{n-1}]$ is called the \emph{Kupisch series} of $A$ when $A$ has $n$ simple modules.
-Every indecomposable module of a Nakayama algebra $A$ is of the form $e_i A/e_i J^k$ for some $i=0,1,...,n-1$ and $1 \leq k \leq c_i$.
-The indecomposable injective $A$-module are the modules $D(Ae_i)$ and we denote their vector space dimensions by $d_i$.
+Set $c_i := \dim( e_i A)$, then the list $[c_0,c_1,\dots,c_{n-1}]$ is called the \emph{Kupisch series} of $A$ when $A$ has $n$ simple modules.
+Every indecomposable module of a Nakayama algebra $A$ is of the form $e_i A/e_i J^k$ for some $i=0,1,\dots,n-1$ and $1 \leq k \leq c_i$.
+The indecomposable injective $A$-modules are the modules $D(Ae_i)$ and we denote their vector space dimensions by $d_i$.
 We have that $d_{i}=\min\big\{k \mid k \geq c_{i-k} \big\}$, see Theorem 2.2 in \cite{Ful}.
 Nakayama algebras with a linear quiver are in a natural bijection to Dyck paths by associating to a Nakayama algebra $A$ the Dyck path given as the top boundary of the Auslander-Reiten quiver of $A$, see the preliminaries in \cite{MRS} for full details.

 On the other hand, Dyck paths are in natural bijection to 321-avoiding permutations via the Billey-Jockusch-Stanley bijection that was introduced in \cite{BJS}.
 We will explain the Billey-Jockusch-Stanley bijection in the last section.
-Using those two bijection, we see that we can associate to every 321-avoiding permutation $\pi$ in a bijective way a Nakayama algebra $A_{\pi}$.
+Using those two bijections, we see that we can associate to every 321-avoiding permutation $\pi$ in a bijective way a Nakayama algebra $A_{\pi}$.